 You attempt to interrupt the creature by freezing its tongue in its place, and its hands from performing the spell’s gestures.

-If the caster is casting a spell of 5th level or lower, they automatically fail, and the target is silenced (as the mute spell), and Deafened (as deafness).
+If the caster is casting a spell of 5th level or lower, they automatically fail.
+The target is also both silenced (as the mute spell), and deafened (as deafness).

 If they are casting a spell of 6th level or higher, make an ability check using your spellcasting ability versus a DC of 10 + spell’s level.
 On a success, the creature’s spell fails and is silenced as per the spell mute.

-This spell effect can remain for as long as you concentrate.
+This spells effects remain as long as you concentrate.